 Birthday cake.
 Pizza.
 Chocolate chip cookies.
 For people with celiac disease, a lifelong disorder of the digestive system, these foods aren't always the treats that most people think they are.
 Why?
 Because they usually contain a type of protein called gluten, which causes problems for people with celiac disease.

-Gluten is the common term for a group of proteins found in wheat, rye, barley, and grains derived from them or having different names like triticale, durum, kamut, semolina, and spelt.
+Gluten (pronounced: GLOOT-in) is the common term for a group of proteins found in wheat, rye, barley, and grains derived from them or having different names like triticale, durum, kamut, semolina, and spelt.
 Grains are so common in our diet that gluten is second only to sugar as our most commonly consumed ingredient.

 The digestive system is the set of organs that digest food and absorb the important nutrients the body needs to stay healthy and grow.
-One important part of the digestive system is the small intestine, which is lined with millions of microscopic, finger-like projections called villi (pronounced: vih-lye).
+One important part of the digestive system is the small intestine, which is lined with millions of microscopic, finger-like projections called villi (pronounced: VIL-eye).
 Nutrients are absorbed into the body through the villi.

 Experts don't know exactly why people get celiac disease, which is also called gluten intolerance, celiac sprue, nontropical sprue, or gluten-sensitive enteropathy.

 The disease has some genetic background, which means that it may run in families.
 Just like eye or hair color, people inherit the genes that make them more likely to get celiac disease from their parents and grandparents.
 If an immediate family member (such as a parent or a sibling) has celiac disease, there's about a 5% to 10% chance that you could have it, too.
 Celiac disease affects people of all heritages and backgrounds.

 It is estimated that 1 in 133 people in the United States has the condition, although many don't know that they do.